BrightstarDB/BrightstarDB/doc/src/Why_BrightstarDB_.rst

 ****************************************************

 Objects are composed of properties, each property is either a literal value or a reference to another object.
-This creates a graph or related things with properties.
+This creates a graph of related things with properties.
 ORM systems require that tables are organised in specific ways to facilitate storing object state.
 Changes to either the object model or the relational schema often require a reciprocal change.
-RDF on the other hand can ideally be used to store both literal properties and object relationships and if the object model needs to change then new property value can be added as there is no fixed schema.
+RDF on the other hand can ideally be used to store both literal properties and object relationships; if the object model needs to change then new property values can be added, as there is no fixed schema.
 Similarly, if additional RDF data is added to the store the object model can either ignore or make use of this data.
 In this way the object model is an operational, read/write, view of the RDF data.